BetonQuest/BetonQuest/docs/Objectives-List.md

 ## Enchant item: `enchant`

 This objectie is completed when the player enchants specified item with specified enchantment.
 The first argument is an item name, as defined it _items.yml_.
 Second one is the [enchantment](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html) and a level, separated with a colon.
+If you need to check for multiple enchantments you can add a list of them, separated by colons.

-**Example**: `enchant sword damage_all:1 events:reward`
+**Example**: `enchant sword damage_all:1,knockback:1 events:reward`

 ## Put items in a chest: `chestput`